Welcome to Simply-Docs

 How Does The Approval Process Work?

-2. Shareholder Approval: If the law or Articles require it, the proposal is put to the shareholders.
-For most SMEs, this is done via a Written Resolution rather than a physical meeting.
+2. Shareholder approval (where required).
+If the law or the articles require it, the proposal is put to shareholders - often via a written resolution for private companies.

 Company Board Meeting Minutes